 Genevieve is the Executive Director of A Family in Bloom Adoption and also one of the Placement Supervisors.
-She holds a Bachelor’s Degree from the University of Pennsylvania and received her Master’s Degree from the University of California, Santa Barbara in Counseling Psychology in 1990 with a focus in Marriage, Family and Children.
-Her twenty years of experience in her field encompasses work in child abuse prevention, University counseling programs, as a school psychologist and, for the last twelve years, exclusively in the adoption field.
-Before founding A Family in Bloom Adoption in 2011, Genevieve was employed by several long-standing agencies in the State of Colorado including Adoption Alliance, A.A.C.
-Adoption and Family Network and Littlest Angels International.
-She has spent about half of her adult life living and working abroad.
+She holds a Bachelor’s Degree from the University of Pennsylvania and received her Master’s Degree from the University of California Santa Barbara in Counseling Psychology in 1990 with a focus in Marriage, Family, and Children.
+Her 30 years of experience in the field encompasses work in child abuse prevention, University counseling programs; as a school psychologist, and for the last fifteen years, exclusively in the adoption field.
+Before founding A Family in Bloom Adoption in 2011, Genevieve was employed by several long-standing agencies in the State of Colorado.
+She has spent much of her adult life living, working, and traveling abroad.
 Two of her own three children are adopted internationally and transracially.

 Carla was born and raised in Iowa where she continues to reside with her husband and 2 teenage daughters.
 She earned a BS in Child and Family Services from Iowa State University and later received her Certified Adoption Investigator License.
 She has over 20 years of experience working with children and families in the adoption field, specifically pre and post adoption services for both domestic and international adoption as well as assisting with African and Eastern European adoptions representing several countries.
 Carla loves to travel and learn about different cultures with experiences traveling the US as well as Africa, Asia, Europe, and around the Caribbean; all of which have provided opportunities to meet and spend time with people representing many different cultures and experience the differences that make us all wonderfully unique.
 Carla assists adoptive families in our Ghana, Uganda and Bulgaria programs and is looking forward to assisting you in your adoption journey.